 A Certificate Authority is a trusted third party entity that issues digital certificates and manages the public keys and credentials for data encryption for the end user.
 The responsibility of the CA in this process is to ensure that the company or user receives a unique certificate for an efficient identity authentication.

 As part of a public key infrastructure (PKI), a CA checks with a Qualified Information Source (QIS) to verify the data supplied by the applicant, before issuing the digital certificate.

 Normally, the CAs have partnerships with financial organizations like the credit reporting agencies to help them with the process of business and identity authentication of the applicants.
-CAs are a critical component in the field of data security and electronic commerce, because they guarantee that the two parties exchanging the information are really who they claim to be.
+CAs are a critical component in the field of data security and e-commerce as they guarantee identities of both the parties to each other.